 Paris at ULIP: Students will have to take the compulsory module – Research design and methods (15 credits) - and choose two optional modules:

 Extreme City: Paris in the Age of Climate Change (30 credits)

 Centrality and the City (30 credits)

-London at QMUL: Students will have to take the compulsory module – Research design and methods – and choose two out of the following optional modules:
+London at Queen Mary: Students will have to take the compulsory module – Research design and methods – and choose optional modules to the valie of 60 credits:

 Students must declare their intention to spend semester 2 in London at the beginning of the session at the end of September, beginning of October.

 You will also be assessed on a supervised 15,000-word dissertation.

 Dissertation supervision is available from associated faculty from both ULIP and Queen Mary, and dissertation projects are elaborated through a “Dissertation Day” bringing associated faculty and students together in semester 2.

 - Paris through the Lens of Agnès Varda

 - Here Lived, Here Died, Here remembered: Reading Occupation and Liberation in the Plaques of Paris